ebezzam/ebezzam.github.io/projects.md

    3. Machine learning pre-processing utilities for `pyroomacoustics` (ongoing).

-* Designed, 3D-printed, and assembled a visual display for the microphone array that can be programmed in Python to display awesome colors using data collected from the array.
+* Designed, 3D-printed, and assembled a visual display for the microphone array that can be programmed in Python to display awesome colors using data collected from the array, most notably the DOA.

 This project has been involved with a few papers during my time at LCAV:
 * <a href="http://ieeexplore.ieee.org/document/8005297/" target="_blank">ICASSP 2018 Demo</a>